SouthGreenPlatform/trainings/_pages/hpc/hpchowto.md

 The container will have access to  the file of the partition `/scratch` of the host in its `/tmp` partition

+By default, partitions /home, /opt, /data, /data2 and /data3 are already binded.

 -----------------------
 <a name="howto-11"></a>
 ### How to : Cite the Itrop platform in your publications